valdelaseras/c-form/README.md

 __For all of these components, the following implementation is required:__

-- `.form-question`: on the root element ( ! unless a checkbox or radio is part of a group ).
+- `.form-question` on the root element ( ! unless a checkbox or radio is part of a group ).
-- `[data-key]`: this will be the key in the `FormData` object.
+- `.helper-text` helper texts ( re invalid values ) will be displayed here. it's up to you to decide which element to use and where etc.
-- `.helper-text`: helper texts ( re invalid values ) will be displayed here. it's up to you to decide which element to use and where etc.
+- `[data-key]` this will be the key in the `FormData` object.

 ### Examples